Losing Dad in his sixties was devastating but he left me lessons in love.

 He didn't whisper a single complaint.

 On a ladder, he crumbled to the floor.

 Tan skin gone pale, sky blue eyes dull.

 Surgery said 'prognosis poor'.

 The best and worst memories to save.

 He and I did wheelchair rounds,

-battling pain, short of breath, soldier brave.
+battle pain, short of breath, soldier brave.

 it was well earned rest.

-Memories of furniture built, looks of pride,
+Memories built, looks of pride,

 my sons' blue eyes; I feel blessed.